#

 Forks

-A fork is a copy of a main GitHub project.
-It aims to make a different version of the project, with improvements, new features & modifications.
+A fork is a copy of a main GitHub Project.
+It aims to make a modified version of the project, with improvements, new features & modifications.

 RVC has quite a few forks made by the community, each one meeting different needs for the user, and with its pros & cons.